trinity-robotics/Robot-ASR/README.md

-# Automatic Speech Recognition using Wav2vec2
+# Robot Automatic Speech Recognition using Wav2vec2

 ## What is this?